hadialqattan/go-compose/README.md

-# gopm
+# Go-compose
-A lightweight process manager (in develop).
+A lightweight services composer (in develop).